chefalisonbiebs

 2 tbsp fresh parsley

-Put the flour, egg and panko crumbs into three separate shallow containers.
+• Put the flour, egg, and panko into three separate shallow containers.

-First coat the seasoned chops with the flour, then into the egg, then into the panko crumbs.
+• First coat the seasoned chops with the flour, then the egg, then the panko.

-Add the garlic and cook for two more minutes, just until the garlic is just cooked.
+• Add the garlic and cook for 2 more minutes.

-Add in the fresh parsley and take it off the heat and onto a dinner plate with the schnitzel, some of the lemon aioli and a fresh slice of lemon.
+• Add in the fresh parsley and take it off the heat and onto a dinner plate with the schnitzel, some of the lemon aioli, and a fresh slice of lemon.
+Enjoy!

 ©chefalisonbiebs